hyperspy/hyperspy-bundle/README.md

-The hyperspy-bundle is an program, which install a python distribution including hyperspy and other relevant scientific software and libraries for the analysis of multidimensional dataset.
-It aims at making the installation python distribution very easy and integrating with existing established practices in the scientific research community.
+The hyperspy-bundle is an program, which install a python distribution including hyperspy and other relevant scientific software and libraries for the analysis of multidimensional datasets.
+It aims at making the installation of a python distribution very easy and integrating with existing established practices in the scientific research community.
-If you are brand new to Python, this is the easiest way to install HyperSpy.
+If you are brand new to python, this is the easiest way to install HyperSpy.

 ## Documentation